springfall2008/batpred/README.md

   - **car_charging_soc** - The cars current % charge level, link to a suitable sensor.
 Default is 0%

 Control how your battery behaves during car charging:
   - **car_charging_from_battery** - When True the car can drain the home battery, Predbat will manage the correct level of battery accordingly.
 When False home battery discharge will be prevented when your car charges, all load from the car and home will be from the grid.
 This is achieved by setting the discharge rate to 0 during car charging and to the maximum otherwise, hence if you turn this switch Off you won't be able to change your discharge rate outside Predbat.
 The home battery can still charge from the grid/solar in either case.
-Only use this if Predbat knows your car charging plan, e.g. you are using Octopus Intelligent or you use the car slots in Predbat to control your car charging.
+Only use this if Predbat knows your car charging plan, e.g. you are using Intelligent Octopus or you use the car slots in Predbat to control your car charging.
     - CAUTION: If you turn this switch back on during a car charging session you will need to set your battery discharge rate back to maximum manually.

 - Multiple cars can be planned with Predbat, in which case you should set **num_cars** in apps.yaml to the number of cars you want to plan
   - **car_charging_limit**, **car_charging_planned**, **car_charging_battery_size** and **car_charging_soc** must then be a list of values (e.g. 2 entries for 2 cars)
-  - Car 0 will be managed by Octopus Energy plugin (or Octopus Intelligent plugin) if enabled
+  - Car 0 will be managed by Octopus Energy plugin if enabled
   - Each car will have it's own slot sensor created **predbat_car_charging_slot_1** for car 1
   - Each car will have it's own SOC planning sensor created e.g **predbat.car_soc_1** and **predbat.car_soc_best_1** for car 1